-In all instances the Safeguarding and Wellbeing Manager (or an appropriate senior manager) will make the decision as to whether to intervene using this procedure.
+In all instances the Deputy Head of SEND, Mental Health & Wellbeing(or an appropriate senior manager) will make the decision as to whether to intervene using this procedure.

 9.1 Procedure

 A panel meeting will be arranged within 5 working days of the referral and should involve all relevant staff.
 The panel will include the Safeguarding and Wellbeing Manager or a representative, relevant Head of Department/Service or representative, Health and Safety Manager or representative (where applicable), Safeguarding Officer (where applicable), Senior SEND Advisor (where applicable), SEND Advisor (where applicable), Wellbeing Advisor (where applicable) and may also include a Tutor, other support staff, and external agency partners.
 Local Authority representatives must be invited if the student has an EHCP.